the-technat/the-technat/content/posts/k8s_kubeadm.md

 ### etcdctl

-The package `etcd-client` provides us with a `etcdctl` that can be used to interact with the etcd cluster that backes the control-plane.
+The package `etcd-client` provides us with an `etcdctl` that can be used to interact with the etcd cluster that backes the control-plane.
 However the tool needs some flags to be passed into for usage.
 I recommend you save yourself the following as an alias:

 ```
-ETCDCTL_API=3 sudo etcdctl --endpoints https://192.168.112.51:2379 --cacert=/etc/kubernetes/pki/etcd/ca.crt --cert=/etc/kubernetes/pki/etcd/server.crt --key=/etc/kubernetes/pki/etcd/server.key
+ETCDCTL_API=3 sudo etcdctl --endpoints https://localhost:2379 --cacert=/etc/kubernetes/pki/etcd/ca.crt --cert=/etc/kubernetes/pki/etcd/server.crt --key=/etc/kubernetes/pki/etcd/server.key
 ```

 ### Taints